- 1 NY Bicycle Accident Attorneys at HURT-911®

 Sometimes, the police accident report has the wrong insurance company for the car.
 The police officer may have made a mistake or the driver may have changed insurance companies and provided the old insurance card to the police officer.
 Sometimes, even the NYS DMV computer has the wrong insurance company.

-In New York City, there are many cars registered out-of-state and it can be difficult and take time to find the correct insurance company.
+In New York, there are many cars registered out-of-state and it can be difficult and take time to find the correct insurance company.
 Even with a car registered in New York, you could easily file a claim with the wrong insurance company.

 If you were injured by a car or other vehicle while riding a bicycle, we will do all the work and complete the forms to file your No-Fault claim with the right insurance company to pay your medical bills and lost wages.
 A bicycle accident attorney should always file your No-Fault claim and No-Fault application.